 - If you fast long enough, once you do eat, you eat more mindfully and you end up eating less.

-In the past couple of centuries, fasting had become about pleasing God and getting your wishes to come true.
+In the past couple of centuries, in a religious sense, fasting has become about pleasing God and getting your wishes to come true.
 As Conversations with God shows us, that isn’t needed.
 God isn’t conditional in his love.
+The fasting is more for you, than for the eternal, infinite Universe.

-But the same hols true for a maun vrat.
+And the same holds true for a maun vrat.
 You only experience the power of silence, once you put it into practice for hours at a stretch.
-So let’s talk in more detail about what happens, and what to expect.

 The Four Stages of a Maun Vrat & the Benefits of Observing Silence